The State of Florida issues Hurricane Sally updates

 FLORIDA DEPARTMENT OF VETERANS' AFFAIRS

-- The U.S. Department of Veterans Affairs reports their VA Outpatient Clinics in Pensacola, Panama City and Eglin Air Force Base are closed due to Hurricane Sally and will reopen Thursday, September 17.
+- The U.S. Department of Veterans Affairs reports their VA Outpatient Clinics in Pensacola, Panama City and Eglin Air Force Base will remain closed due to Hurricane Sally and will reopen as road closures, flooding and power outages stabilize.

+- VA Community Based Outpatient Clinic in Marianna will reopen Friday, September 18.

 - More information on FDVA’s response is available here.